Parallel-NetCDF/PnetCDF/src/utils/README.md

  OPTIONS
         -v var1[,...]
-               The output will include data values for the specified variables.
-               One or more variables must be specified by name in the comma-de- limited  list  following this option.
-The list must be a single argument to the command, hence cannot contain  blanks  or  other white  space  characters.
+               The output will only display  the  offset  information  for  the specified variables.
+Names of one or more variables must be pro- vided in the comma-delimited list which must not contain  blanks or  other  white  space  characters.
 The named variables must be valid netCDF variables in the input  file.
-The default,  without  this option  is  to include data values for all variables in the out- put.
+The  default,  i.e., without  this  option,  is to display the offset information for all variables stored in the input file.

         -s     Print the variable size in bytes.
 For record variables, only the size of one record is printed.